rachelcarmena/rachelcarmena.github.io/_posts/2018-11-13-test-driven-programming-workflows.md

 A few days later:

 > Oh!
 We read too quickly.
-TCR was formulated by [Oddmund Strømme](https://twitter.com/jraregris)...
+TCR was formulated by [Oddmund Strømme](https://twitter.com/jraregris), Ole Tjensvoll Johannessen and [Lars Barlindhaug](https://twitter.com/barlindh) during a code camp with Kent Beck

 > It comes from the idea of "test && commit" by Kent Beck